yiyus/tce-make/README.md

 # tce-make
-make tinycore extensions from tcm files
+The tce-make script makes tinycore extensions from tcm files.

+### Also included
+tcm files of extensions maintained by yiyus